xpack/xpack-build-box/macos/README.md

-The first version of the macOS XBB used Homebrew, but it was soon discovered that Homebrew was not designed to facilitate the version locking required by XBB, because changes to the Ruby core are quite often, sometimes incompatible, and support for older macOS versions, like 10.10, was discontinued.
+The first version of the macOS XBB used Homebrew, but it was soon discovered that Homebrew was not designed to facilitate the version locking required by XBB; changes to the Ruby core are quite often, sometimes incompatible, and support for older macOS versions, like 10.10, was discontinued, thus making Homebrew not a choice for XBB.

-For more details, see the README-DEPRECATED.md file.
+For more details, see the [README-DEPRECATED](README-DEPRECATED.md) file.